Are You Cherry Picking Ethics?

 When it comes to AI, developers may inadvertently or deliberately mix and match these frameworks, choosing whichever perspective justifies their immediate goal.
 Suppose a company wants rapid innovation.
 It might lean on utilitarian ideas to justify prioritizing efficiency over fairness, marginalizing groups who do not share in the benefits.
 Another scenario might involve an overly strict adherence to principles that leaves no room for context, causing the AI to make choices that are technically correct but fail to consider human nuances.

 This selective approach can turn ethics into a convenience store, where principles are picked off the shelf and discarded when they slow progress.
-The danger is that while it might seem rational or expedient, it risks reinforcing unfair biases and missing the bigger picture.
+While it may seem rational or efficient, it risks reinforcing unfair biases and missing the bigger picture.
 AI should not be a mere tool for short-term gains at the expense of careful thought.
-If we rely solely on frameworks that serve immediate aims, we lose sight of ethics as a steady compass that prevents doing harm, not just a map that leads us to the most profitable outcome.
+If we rely solely on frameworks that serve immediate aims, we lose sight of ethics as a strategic compass that prevents harm, not just a map leading to the most profitable outcome.

 A Global Framework